Josh Heinrichs: Albums

-Heinrichs fourth full-length solo album, was released March 11, 2016.
-The album debuted at #1 on The Billboard Reggae Chart, iTunes Reggae and Amazon Reggae charts and for this was mentioned in both of Jamaica's top newspapers, The Jamaica Gleaner and The Jamaica Observer.
+Heinrichs fourth solo album, was released March 11, 2016.
+The album debuted at number one on The Billboard Reggae Chart, iTunes Reggae and Amazon Reggae charts and for this was mentioned in both of Jamaica's top newspapers, The Jamaica Gleaner and The Jamaica Observer.
 The 10-track album recorded with the help of producer Miles Brown, features 4 guest appearances.
 SkillinJah, Heinrichs' former Jah Roots bandmate guests on the song "High Grade".
 Inna Vision, a Hawaiian reggae band, guests on the song "Make A Way.
 "Like An Angel" features E.N Young on the Melodica and the last song of the album Start With Yourself features all 3 of Heinrichs' children, Kaya; Aston and Olivia on guest harmony vocals at the end of the song.

 The first music video for the album, "Puff Herbs" was released before the album dropped to help promote the release dates via GanJah Records YouTube page on February 18, 2016.